padcontrol/Paddy-For-Lightroom-CC/paddy-LRCC6-patch/Readme.md

 * Even in LR 5.x, some sliders will not focus correctly with Paddy-LR5.
 * Have LR CC 6, but Paddy disabled (Paddy-LR5 should complain first start and exit itself).
 Have a test catalog of one image.
 * LR set to English.
 The old code attempted to be multi-language.
 On examination, even the German preferred translations in Paddy-LR5 were lagging and items still existed that were hardcoded.
 All other languages were in disarray.
 Paddy was bound to ANSI and no UTF/Unicode support.
 * IMPORTANT: Your LR interface (Library and Develop) should be set to all panels active, and all of them open. aka "Expand all panels".
 Not solo mode.
+IMPORTANT: Any and all the sub panel items in Library/Dev mode should be expanded (all the little black triangles in any panels, such as Quck Develop -> Tone Control, should be pointed down) before attempted use.
 * You should have a "dummy/test/virtual copy" image that you last open/close your catalog with.
 Paddy's "pokes" on the UI can inadvertently create some items on your history stack

 #  IF YOU REALLY WANT TO.